-This credit course provides students with an overview of the nature and complexities of Autism Spectrum Disorder and its characteristics including the core skills necessary for social, communication and literacy development.
+This course will focus on an overview of the nature and complexities of Autism Spectrum Disorder and its characteristics, including the core skills necessary for social, communication, and literacy development.
 Students will examine evidence-based interventions for this population and will create a variety of support tools proven effective for individuals with autism.
+(3 credits)

 - COM 102: Introduction to Language & Communication Development